5 quick tips on how to declutter your homestead before the spring season.

 - Last, focus on one task at a time.
 Finish it completely before you move on to avoid burnout and completely giving up.

 Decluttering your SHED

 Since I’ve already brought it up, I’ll start with decluttering your homestead shed.
 Picture this: You’re in the middle of a huge project and you need that one screwdriver.
 You walk into the shed and it looks like a tornado swept through, twice, and you can’t find the screwdriver after 45 minutes of looking so you just quick and go watch an episode of Grey’s Anatomy picking the project up the next day.
 Discard any expired products, donate any extra tools you might not need.
 Recycle any other items you haven’t used in over a year.
-When you’re done creating a purge-pile, tidy everything in a way that makes it the easiest for you to use on a daily basis.
+Once you’re done creating a purge-pile, tidy everything in a way that makes it the easiest for you to use.
 You will not regret the time you spend doing this!
 Finally, SWEEP!
 YES, I said sweep.
 It is surprisingly satisfying to sweep a shed.

-Tidying the yard
+Decluttering the yard

-I’m embarrassed to tell you how many pieces of PVC are strewn across the yard.
-I walk by them every day without touching them because I often have other things in my hands.
 Last year my sister-in-law helped me pick up and declutter the yard during Christmas on the homestead.
 Although the common man or woman couldn’t tell the difference, I absolutely could.
 Now every year before the spring season hits I pile up all the stray PVC pipes, pieces of wood, etc. and figure out a way to get it to the dump.
 I think this year I’ll be renting a dumpster and doing one huge cleanup!